CMPS-6100/lab-02-template/lab-02.md

 ## The Ghost Game (25 pts)

-Implement the Ghost Game that we discussed in lecture.
-In this game, the player is trying to escape a haunted mansion before being captured by a ghost.
+In this lab, you will implement a text-based adventure game: The Ghost Game.
+The premise of the game is simple.
+In it, the player is trying to escape a haunted mansion before being captured by a ghost.
 In order to escape, the player must discover the room containing a portkey which allows them to teleport out of the mansion.

 For every turn of the game, the player is presented with a description of the room they are in along with where its exits are.
 The player then chooses which exit to go through to enter a new room.
 If the player enters the room with the portkey, they win.
 If they enter the room with the ghost, they lose.

-At the beginning of the game, the locations of the ghost and portkey are randomly decided among all rooms that are not the starting location which is always room 0.
+At the beginning of the game, the locations of the ghost and portkey are randomly decided among all rooms, omitting starting location which is always room 0.
+The ghost and portkey should not be placed in the starting location.

 Every turn, the ghost will move from its room into an adjacent room by random choice.